ElvenTools/elven-tools-website/src/docs/jump-start.md

 The first command will be `elven-tools deploy nft-minter`.
 It takes the Smart Contract code from its repository and tries to deploy it on behalf of the user whose walletKey.pem file is generated in this directory.
 It will ask a couple of questions.
 Let's explain them here.

-When deploying using the CLI tool, it will also trigger the `populateIndexes` transactions, depending on the amount of the tokens provided.
-You can also call it by hand if something goes wrong.
-Always check the transactions after deployment on the Elrond explorer.
-This operation is mandatory, so if you don't use the CLI you would need to do it by yourself.

 ```bash
 elven-tools deploy nft-minter
 ✔ Decide if the contract can be upgraded in the future.